How Much Do I Need to Retire by 40? Can I retire at 40?

 4. Set a timeframe for how long you plan to save enough money for your retirement years.

-5. Use online trackers to determine the monthly amount you need to save for retirement at the age of 40.
+5. Use online trackers to determine the monthly amount you need to put aside for retirement at the age of 40.

 Using an online retirement calculator